Increase Your Efficiency For Greater Gains

-It’s no secret, we live in a society obsessed with speed.
-From drive-thrus to Twitter updates, people are constantly looking for a way to get what they want as quickly as possible.
+It’s no secret to ncrease Your Efficiency For Greater Gains in a society with speed, From drive-thrus to Twitter updates, people are constantly looking for a way to get what they want as quickly as possible.
 While there are no true shortcuts to gaining muscle, there are ways to get you in and out of the gym more quickly.

 I’m not suggesting you workout less in order to save time, far from it.
 Rather, I suggest you work smarter, and possibly harder, using a more efficient training program.
 This will allow you to stop wasting time and start building serious muscle.